LLM Fingerprinting via Semantically Conditioned Watermarks: On Semantically Conditioned Watermarks

-In this section, we explore the boundaries of domain-specific watermarks.
+In this section, we explore the boundaries of semantically conditioned watermarks.
 In \cref{app:ssec:wm_token}, we introduce the concept of a watermark token and show that models can associate a domain with the presence of the token, and can even adapt to the setting of an opening and closing watermark token.
 We expand on watermark tokens in \cref{app:ssec:multiple_keys} and show how we can train a model to associate a different key with multiple watermark tokens.
-Then, in \cref{app:ssec:data_mixture}, we use a watermark token to study in depth the consequences of domain mixture in the regularization dataset.
-Lastly, in \cref{app:ssec:other_domains}, we propose watermarking other domains than the ones from \cref{sec:evaluation}.
+Lastly, in \cref{app:ssec:other_domains}, we propose watermarking the harmful semantic domain.

-\paragraph{Setup} In all subsequent experiments, we use the same setup as in \cref{sec:evaluation} to train the domain-specific watermark on \textsc{Llama-3.2-1B-Instruct}.
+\paragraph{Setup} In all subsequent experiments, we use the same optimization hyperparameters as in \cref{sec:evaluation} to train the semantically conditioned watermark on \textsc{Llama-3.2-1B}.
 For training hyperparameters, we set the batch size to 64 with 512-token-long sequences, the learning rate to 2e-5 with a cosine scheduler and a 250-step warmup, and we use the Adafactor \citep{adafactor} optimizer.
-For KGW, we set $\gamma=0.25$, $\delta = 4.0$, and $h=1$.
+For Red-Green watermarks, we set $\gamma=0.25$, $\delta = 4.0$, and $k=1$.